I'm a bad bad boy and I'm gonna steal your love....

-Released May 1973
+Released on 25 May 1973

 Recorded in Jamestown Scotland and Air Studios, London

 Running time 34.24 (43.19 with bonus tracks)